Jamaica Villa Vacation Rentals In Ocho Rios

-On our second day, we continued the adventure with the Good Ultimate Thrill Seekers, which includes the Catamaran Cruise, Dunn’s River Falls zip lining, and snorkeling.
+On our second day, we continued the adventure with the Good Ultimate Thrill Seekers, including the Catamaran Cruise, Dunn’s River Falls zip lining, and snorkeling.

-The driver picked us up from the villa at 9 a.m. and took us to the Ocho Rios Pier, where we got our wristbands and waited for the cruise ship.
-Aboard the Catamaran, we were served water and fruit punch.
+The driver picked us up from the Villa at 9 a.m. and took us to the Ocho Rios Pier, where we got our wristbands and waited for the cruise ship.
+Aboard the Catamaran, staff served us water and fruit punch.

-The staff then introduced themselves and informed us of the schedule for the four- to five-hour cruise.
-Before leaving the dock, the DJ turned the music on and the crew introduced themselves.
+The staff then introduced themselves and informed us of the four- to five-hour cruise schedule.
+Before leaving the dock, the DJ turned the music on, and the crew introduced themselves.

-We were given life jackets based on our swimming skills, as well as a snorkeling mask and flippers.
-The water was about 13 feet deep with an amazing view of the coral and fish.
-This was my first time snorkeling and I loved every minute of it.
-We also got to do a bit of surfing, which was more relaxing than I anticipated.
+The tour operator provided us with life jackets based on our swimming skills and a snorkeling mask and flippers.
+The water was about 13 feet deep, with a fantastic view of the coral and fish.
+This was my first time snorkeling, and I loved every minute of it.
+We also got to do a bit of surfing, which was more relaxing than anticipated.

 Dunn’s River Falls

 At Dunn’s River Falls, the choices were to either climb the falls or climb the falls and then zip line over them.
 We wore our water shoes, as recommended.
 The water is refreshing and gives you a great, low-impact workout as it pushes gently against your body.